sakuttomon/CS416-Sound/notebook.md

 #### Discrete Fourier Transform

-Use limits to rid of infinite integrals, and take out a chunk out of the infinitely repeating sequence to mark as the period `P`:
+Use limits to rid of infinite integrals, and take out a chunk out of the infinitely repeating sequence and mark as the period $P$:
 $$\hat{f}(\omega) = \int_{0}^{P} f(t) e^{-i \omega t} dt$$

 Since $P$ is unknown, take a very large value to capture signals with long periods.
 Moreover, $f(t)$ is also unknown since it's a continuous time signal when we have **discrete samples**.
-By treating the signal as 0 for all places except the discrete sample points, can express $f(t)$ as a sequence of samples and compute at discrete frequences $k$.
+By treating the signal as 0 for all places except the discrete sample points, can express $f(t)$ as a [sum of samples](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/) and compute at discrete frequences $k$.

 - $X[k]$ is frequency domain representation, each $k$ corresponds to a frequency bin, showing the amplitude and phase of the signal at that particular frequency.
 - $x[n]$ is time domain, where $n$ represents a sample at a discrete time point.